 At the above command replace <SE-FQDN> with the Fully Qualified Domain Name of the Storage Element (e.g. cgnode04.di.uoa.gr), and <SEHostname> with its hostname (e.g. cgnode04).
-Grid-cert-request will create three files in /opt/globus/etc:
+Grid-cert-request will create three files in /etc/grid-security:

-- <SE-Hostname>-storageelement.key, which contains the private key of the gatekeeper. - <SE-Hostname>-storageelement.req, which contains the public key bundled with additional information, in a so called PKCS#10 format, appropriate for requesting a certificate from a CA. - <SE-Hostname>-storageelement.cert, which is zero-sized and essentially provides a placeholder for the certificate that will be issued by the CA.
+- hostkey.pem, which contains the private key of the gatekeeper. - hostcert\request.pem, which contains the public key bundled with additional information, in a so called PKCS#10 format, appropriate for requesting a certificate from a CA. - hostcert.pem, which is zero-sized and essentially provides a placeholder for the certificate that will be issued by the CA.